gordonwiththeflow/Python-matplotlib-for-parameter-analysis/README.md

 # matplotlib_sample
-Draw 6 charts to compare the difference performance of each parameter in sp500 trading
+Draw 6 charts to compare the different performance of each parameter in sp500 trading